sombriks/postman-rpm/README.md

 ## Known issues

+- If you find youself unable to login (!!!) on postman app, try to disable 3D acceleration in **Help > Disable Hardware Acceleration** menu.
 - By double-clicking the rpm file will open Discover properly and install nicely but uninstall fails. unsintall with `sudo dnf remove postman`
 - This script is highly fragile to network errors, since it tries to download